 - Use Kesimpta exactly as your healthcare provider tells you to use it.

 - Kesimpta is given as an injection under your skin (subcutaneous injection), in your thigh or stomach-area (abdomen) by you or a caregiver.
-A caregiver may also give you an injection of Kesimpta in your upper outer arm.
+A caregiver may also give you an injection in your upper outer arm.

 - Do not inject into areas where the skin is tender, bruised, red, scaly or hard.
 Avoid areas with moles, scars or stretch marks.

 - The initial dosing is 20 mg of Kesimpta given by subcutaneous injection at Weeks 0, 1, and 2.
 There is no injection at Week 3.
 Starting at Week 4 and then every month, the recommended dose is 20 mg of Kesimpta administered by subcutaneous injection.

 - If you miss an injection at Week 0, 1, or 2, talk to your healthcare provider.
 If you miss a monthly injection, give it as soon as possible without waiting until the next scheduled dose.
 After that, use your injections a month apart.

 Kesimpta side effects